 BIO 4960, 4961 BIOLOGY INTERNSHIP

 One to eight hours (eight hours maximum).
 Prerequisites: Junior or Senior standing; permission of and consultation with a full time faculty member the semester prior to the internship; minimum 3.0 grade point average.
 Correlating theory and practice in at least one operational setting; supervision by cooperating professionals and faculty.

 Four hours.
 Prerequisite: High school chemistry, CHE 1000 or CHE 1011.
 Quantitative treatment of the principles of chemistry including stoichiometry, states of matter, energy, atomic structure, periodicity, ionic compounds, and molecular structure.
 Gen Ed: NW

 Four hours.
 Prerequisite: CHE 1111.
 The topics covered in this course will include: intermolecular forces, kinetics, equilibrium, acid, bases, buffers, thermodynamics, electrochemistry, nuclear chemistry, and introduction to basic organic chemistry.

 CHE 2221 ORGANIC CHEMISTRY I

 Four hours.
-Prerequisite: CHE 1012 or CHE 1112.
+Prerequisite: CHE 1112.
 Detailed study of carbon compounds approached through the study of structure, functional groups, reactions, and mechanisms.
 In the laboratory, emphasis is placed upon illustrating chemical reactivity through experimentation and molecular characterization utilizing state-of-the-art instrumentation.